raphaelmourad/DeepG4ToolsComparison/README.md

 snakemake --use-conda -j 30
 ```

-you have to set the option `--use-conda` in order to install and run each
+You have to set the option `--use-conda` in order to install and run
-tool in its proper environment.
+each tool in its proper environment.

 ### Workflow specifications